Purebase and Fortera Sign Term - GuruFocus.com

 About Purebase Corporation

-Purebase Corporation (OTCPK:PUBC) is a diversified resource company that acquires, develops, and markets minerals for use in the agriculture, construction, and other specialty industries.
+Purebase Corporation (OTCPK:PUBC, Financial) is a diversified resource company that acquires, develops, and markets minerals for use in the agriculture, construction, and other specialty industries.

 About Fortera Corporation